This is the BEST Tandoori Chicken you will ever come across!

 - In a bowl add the finely chopped Garlic and Butter and melt the content.
 Keep that aside.
 The butter will get infused with the flavor of the garlic in time, we will need it to slather the chicken with it before and while baking the meat.

-- Then keep your 2nd marination, the tandoori paste ready.
+- Then keep your 2nd marination ready, the tandoori sauce (quick recipe here because you will need to refrigerate excess sauce).
 Add about 3 dollops tablespoons to the chicken and massage + cover the chicken drumsticks well with the yogurt marination.
-Then let stand for at least 4 hours!
-Resting time is necessary or the chicken won't taste that great.

 - Place the chicken into the oven and bake at 220 C/ 430 F. The total baking time is about 25-30 mins or until it’s getting darker (picture as reference).
 However, after baking 15 mins. take out the chicken and cover with some more melted garlic butter and finish the baking process.
 Reserve 1-2 Tablespoon of garlic butter to pour over the chicken once it’s finished baked.
 The garlic butter keeps the chicken moist and juicy.